 So after a few minutes in the Visitor’s Center, we headed up to the church.
 Unfortunately, they would not let us into the glass chapel because there was a wedding going on.
-Security gave us a couple of 30 minute windows when we could come back later to go inside the chapel.
+Security gave us a couple of 30-minute windows when we could come back later to go inside the chapel.
 To avoid this, I would recommend calling ahead as it is a popular Palos Verdes wedding venue.
-The inside of church is beautiful and definitely worth seeing, I wish the altar faced the ocean though.
+The inside of the church is beautiful and definitely worth seeing, I wish the altar faced the ocean though.
 Still, it’s a great spot for photos, just like these other instagrammable spots in LA.

 Palos Verdes Hiking

 So then we headed to Abalone Cove, which is not too far from the Glass Church.
 The cliffs and hills of Palos Verdes make it a popular area for hikers.
 The parking lot by the trail was full when we arrived, but luckily, we quickly spotted someone leaving their spot.
 We paid $5 for 2 hours of parking, which is enough time for this hike.

 The hiking trail starts right by the parking lot.
 We weren’t expecting a super difficult hike.
 (If you are looking for something a bit more intense, check out these challenging hikes in California.)
 We all wore tennis shoes but made sure to bring along water.
 The first part of the trail going down to the beach is pretty steep but not stairs.
 I took it pretty slowly to make sure I didn’t slip.
 The views from here are beautiful.
 At one point there will be the option to turn right to go relax on the sandy Palos Verdes beach.
 We kept to the left, which leads to the tide pools.